This article is part of a larger series on Business Email.

 How do I set up a business email address?

 If you’re planning to build your business website on WordPress, you can get a free domain through a WordPress web hosting provider, such as DreamHost.
 Then, choose an email service provider, connect your domain, and choose your username.
 Get step-by-step instructions for how to create a custom email address.

 Is it possible to get a free business email address?

-If you don’t have a domain name yet and plan to build a site with WordPress, then you will be able to get a free business email with a web hosting plan, such as with DreamHost.
+If you don’t have a domain name yet and plan to build a site using WordPress, you can get a free business email with the purchase of a web hosting plan, such as with DreamHost.
 Learn how to get a free business email address.

 What is the best domain name registrar?

-With so many domain name registrars, it can be difficult to choose which is the best to use.
-The best registrars are those that are not only the most affordable, but those that also offer a number of domain name extensions, a user-friendly interface, and extras like domain name privacy.
+With so many domain name registrars, it can be difficult to know which is the best to use.
+The best domain registrars are not only affordable, but also offer a number of domain name extensions (such as .com, .org, .store, or .io), provide a user-friendly interface, and include extras like domain name privacy.